-From a strategic allocation perspective, it was decided that for ESG portfolios, dynamic and thematic strategies would be purely equity portfolios, while conservative ESG and balanced ESG strategies would consist of equity-bond portfolios.
-The goal of these portfolios was to align their structure-and therefore their performance-as closely as possible with the global market portfolio, taking into account the representation and distribution of responsible companies around the world and their market capitalization.
+From a strategic allocation perspective, it was decided that for ESG portfolios, dynamic and thematic strategies would be equity portfolios, with the possibility of tactical underweighting and supplementing the bond component, while conservative ESG and balanced ESG strategies would consist of balanced equity-bond portfolios.
+The aim of these portfolios was to create an optimal structure, based on the risk profile and time horizon, which approximates the global market portfolio in terms of individual components, taking into account the representation and distribution of responsible companies in the world and their market capitalization.